bahorn/clashgpt/README.md

 The default payload is just an infloop (EB FE), change that (`SHELLCODE` in `src/consts.py`) if you want anything more.

-## References
+## Futher Reading

 * https://web.archive.org/web/20050817190326/http://cansecwest.com/core05/memory_vulns_delalleau.pdf -
   if you care about stack clashes, these slides are old but good.
-Common bug class in firmware, been a few in iBoot.
 * https://xerub.github.io/ios/iboot/2018/05/10/de-rebus-antiquis.html - The
   iBoot stack clash.
 Insane work!
 I actually did try the idea on using Tarjan's algorithm from here, using CFGs i got from angr, but it never worked that well for me.
 * https://www.qualys.com/2017/06/19/stack-clash/stack-clash.txt - Qualys work on
-  stack clashs in 2017 was how i first became aware of them as an exploitable bug class.
+  stack clashs in 2017 was how I first became aware of them as an exploitable bug class.
 Focuses on more modern userland linux exploitation, where the hard part is avoiding hitting a guard page.